Mom of five beautiful children. Family and my children are my greatest passion! I love exploring and growing with them.

-- Lay a large piece of the saran wrap on the counter.
-Place the chicken pieces, spiced side down on top of the saran wrap.
+- Lay a large piece of saran wrap on the counter.
+Place the chicken pieces, spiced side, down on top of the saran wrap.
 Liberally cover the other side of the chicken now with Cajun spices and some lemon zest.

 - Place another piece of saran wrap on top of the chicken breasts.
 Use your rolling pin and pound on top of the chicken pieces until they are about an inch thick.

-- Heat up the pan on the stovetop to a high heat, add 2 to 3 tablespoons of olive oil.
-Place your flattened chicken pieces in the pan and cook (sear) 3.5 to 4 minutes per side.
+- Heat up the pan on the stovetop to high heat, and add 2 to 3 tablespoons of olive oil.
+Place your flattened chicken pieces in the pan and cook (sear) for 3.5 to 4 minutes per side.
 Remove chicken.

 - Once the chicken is removed, add 1 tablespoon of butter to the hot pan and add the chopped asparagus.
 Cook for 4 to 6 minutes until desired tenderness is achieved.
 Add a splash of lemon juice at the last minute of cooking (optional).